Frequently Asked Questions

-Any work done within the City right-of-way will require a Right-of-Way Permit and/or an Encroachment Permit.
+Any work done within the City right-of-way will require a Right-of-Way Permit (permit requirements for reference) and/or an Encroachment Permit.
 A Land Use application is used for Encroachment permits; check mark the “Other” box and describe the desired work in the applicable section.
 The specifications for either permit can found in Section 9.10 (right-of-way) and Section 9.15 (encroachment) of the City’s Municipal Code.

 In general, any sign will require a Sign Permit.
 Specifications for size, type, and placement, as well as any exemptions from permitting are provided in Section 10.10 of the City’s Municipal Code.
 Please contact the Community Development Department if you have any questions.
 We are not yet taking applications in electronic format so they will need to be delivered to the CDD.

 Almost any work beyond basic maintenance (e.g., replacing a switch plate, changing a light bulb) will require an Electrical Permit.
 Seperate forms are available for and Residential Electrical Permits.
 Although an individual can take out a permit to do electrical work in their own home, this work is generally done by a licensed contractor.

 Almost any work beyond basic maintenance (e.g., clearing a clogged drain) will require a Plumbing Permit.
 Although an individual can take out a permit to do plumbing work in their own home, this work is generally done by a licensed contractor.